Crazy Castle: Gameplay

 While presented in a side-scrolling platform game format, most of the Crazy Castle games do not have a jump function.
-By taking different planned routes (for example by stairs, ladders and teleporters) can the character avoid enemies and collect certain items.
+By taking different planned routes (for example by stairs, ladders and teleporters) the character can avoid enemies and collect certain items.
 Some of the levels have weapons or invincibility items that can be used against the enemies in the game.
 There are also objects that the player must collect in order to complete a level, like keys.
 Passwords can be used to start at a certain level.